auguskong/cs-notes/AWS-SAA.md

 S3 is a universal namespace. must be unique globally -> web address

-Throughput Optimisation: S3 automatically partitions based upon key prefix
+Throughput Optimization: S3 automatically partitions based upon key prefix

 * Value: data and is made up of a sequence of bytes